jcampbellcodes/alsa-sweep/README.md

 # Initial Host Setup

 ## What is cross-compiling and why am I suggesting we do it?

-In order to develop an ALSA program on a desktop computer (the "host") and have it run on an embedded device like the Beaglebone (the "target"), we need to set up a "cross compilation" environment.
+In order to develop an ALSA program on a desktop computer (the "host") and have it run on an embedded device like the Beaglebone (the "target"), we need to set up a "cross compilation" environment, allowing you to compile your programs on your powerful host that can run on your target.
 Note that cross compilation isn't strictly necessary to develop  applications for embedded Linux - another option is to "compile on target", which means you connect to your embedded device over SSH/UART/etc and use `gcc` on the board to compile it there directly.
-This is leagues simpler than cross-compilation, but for larger codebases the process may be time-prohibitive (one time my poor Beaglebone spent 20+ hours compiling an audio engine) or there might simply not be enough memory on the device, causing `gcc` to error out.
+This is, in general, leagues simpler than cross-compilation, but for larger codebases the process may be time-prohibitive (one time my poor Beaglebone spent 20+ hours compiling an audio engine) or there might simply not be enough memory on the device, causing `gcc` to error out.
 That's definitely not the case with the toy program in this article, but I wanted to describe how to cross compile anyhow so you can apply this process to work with larger audio applications.
 It may help to learn more about cross compiling [here](https://landley.net/writing/docs/cross-compiling.html).